Morgul/Crunchyroll-Downloader/readme.md

 {resolution} - The resolution (ex.
 "1080p").
 Only available for video formats. \
 {language} - The language (ex.
 "English").

+### Advanced Video Options

+**Video Quality** - A value from 0-51 where 0 is lossless and 51 is very poor quality.
+Setting this too low has diminishing returns because it won’t be very noticeable but the filesize would become huge.
+The recommended range is between 17-28.

+**Video Codec** - Different video coding formats have a different filesize to quality ratios and different computational times.
+The approximate sizes are for a 720p video.
+These are the supported codecs:

+No Re-Encoding - Original video, huge filesize.
+(Approx. size - 730MB) \
+H.264 - Worst quality to filesize ratio, but fastest.
+(Approx. size - 180MB) \
+H.265 - Best quality and smallest filesize, but has little support.
+(Approx. size - 120MB) \
+VP8 - Good quality, small filesize, but slowest. *Setting the codec to VP8 will also force the output format to be WEBM*.
+(Approx. size - 130MB) \
+VP9 - Better quality and faster than VP8.
+(Approx. size - 190MB)

 ### Installation

 Download the latest installer from the [releases](https://github.com/Tenpi/Crunchyroll-Downloader/releases) tab.